TosbackCgusBridge-Bot/CGUs-versions/Care2/Privacy Policy.md

 _What is Care2's data retention policy?_

-We may retain your information for as long as your account is active or as needed to provide you services, comply with our legal obligations, resolve disputes and enforce our agreements.
+We may retain your information for as long as your account is active or as needed to provide you services, comply with our legal obligations, resolve disputes, and enforce our agreements.

-**What else should I know about my privacy?**
+_What else should I know about my privacy?_

-Please keep in mind that whenever you voluntarily disclose personal information online, that information can be collected and used by others.
+Please keep in mind that whenever you voluntarily disclose personal information online that information can be collected and used by others.
 In short, by posting personal information online that is publicly accessible, you may receive unsolicited messages from other parties in return.
 Furthermore, while we strive to protect your personal information, Care2 cannot ensure or warrant the security of any information you transmit to us over the Internet, and you do so at your own risk.
 You are solely responsible for maintaining the secrecy of your passwords and/or any account information.
 Please be careful and responsible whenever you are online.

 _What happens if changes are made to the privacy policy?_

 Care2 reserves the right to change the privacy policy, but will notify users of such changes through email and/or by posting a notice on the site.
 In the event of any material change, this notification will be prior to that change becoming effective.
 If the change involves the use of a user's personally identifiable information then the notice to users will contain directions on how users can opt-out of the change.

-**For more information…**
+**For more information:**

-Electronic Frontier Foundation – a civil liberties organization working to protect your rights on-line.
+Electronic Frontier Foundation - a civil liberties organization working to protect your rights on-line.

-Electronic Privacy Information Center – established to focus public attention on emerging civil liberties issues relating to the National Information Infrastructure.
+Electronic Privacy Information Center - established to focus public attention on emerging civil liberties issues relating to the National Information Infrastructure.

-Care2 Customer Support

-Care2 attempts to respond to all inquiries within 48 hours.
+Care2 Customer Support - Care2 attempts to respond to all inquiries within 48 hours.

 Report Spam Abuse

-Corporate contact information:

-Care2.com, Inc. / 203 Redwood Shores Parkway, Suite 230 / Redwood City, CA 94065 / Phone: 650-622-0860
+Corporate contact information: Care2.com, Inc., 203 Redwood Shores Parkway, Suite 230, Redwood City, CA 94065.
+Phone: 650-622-0860